kahlow/YTC-Dev-PreCourse/variables/variables.md

 This program prints out the value of ‘c’.
 Just like in Algebra, ‘a’, ‘b’ and ‘c’ are your variables.

-Wasn’t that easy?
-Let’s mix it up a bit.
-I’m going to you show you that same program but make it a little longer and more complicated.
-Don’t worry, you’ll be able to figure it out.
+Wasn't that easy?
+Let's mix it up a bit.
+I'm going to you show you that same program but make it a little longer and more complicated.
+Don't worry, you'll be able to figure it out.

-Let’s start with the original program and then kick it up a notch.
+Let's start with the original program and then kick it up a notch.

     a = 2
     b = 1